jr-marquez/ksqldbWorkshop/labs/usecase_track-and-trace.md

 # Use case TRACK & TRACE
-In retail you will send your orders to your customer.
-For this a shipment will be created and would like to able to follow the shipment (and of cource the logistic service partner and your custoemr too.) run ksql
+In retail you will send your orders to your customer, right?
+For this a shipment have be created and you should able to follow the shipment (and of cource the logistic service partner and your customer too.) run ksql
 ```bash
 docker exec -it workshop-ksqldb-cli ksql http://ksqldb-server:8088